My personal usage is generally about positive things in my life or stories and experiences to help others.

 A huge thanks to both establishments for connecting with our community groups.

-It was great to present about connecting within communities.
-Importantly we have engaged with over 60 different different organisations locally and nationally as part of our voluntary efforts.
-In just the first Two weeks at the start of 2019.
+It is great presenting about connecting within communities.
+In conclusion we have engaged with over 60 different different organisations locally and nationally as part of our voluntary efforts.
+Amazingly this is in just the first Two weeks at the start of 2019.